hadronized/codingame-unleash-the-geek/README.md

 - [ ] We need to make the optimization for radar placement too.
 - [x] Do not take dangerous cells into account when computing the visible ore amount if we think they’re trapped.
+- [ ] First attack pattern: place mines right off the gates in a long chain and wait for several enemies to show up.